The End of Snow

 “Yeah, I’ve come for you.
 Can’t say you were hard to find.”

-“Too bad,” she said, “I was hoping for a challenge, but you’ve turned out to be a rather disappointing assignment.”
+“Too bad,” she said, “I was looking for a challenge, but you’ve turned out to be a rather disappointing target.”

 “Is that how you see it?